 Students are always welcome to contact Plant Pathology Departments in your area for a tour and one-on-one introduction to some of the top scientists in the field.
 You might also want to check out the variety of internship opportunities that are available for a first-hand experience.
 Additionally, graduate student assistantships are regularly posted in the APS Job Center.

-A plant pathologist is a professional who specializes in plant health much as a physician specializes in human health or a veterinarian in animal health.
-Keeping plants healthy requires an understanding of the organisms and agents that cause disease as well as an understanding of how plants grow and are affected by disease.
-Through college courses in botany, microbiology, crop science, soil science, ecology, genetics, biochemistry, molecular biology, and physiology, students receive the necessary background for exciting careers in the interdisciplinary science of plant pathology.
-Most specialize by taking advanced college training for master's and doctoral degrees.
-Plant pathologists are employed by colleges and universities, state and federal government agencies, industrial firms, international institutes, and as private practitioners.
+A plant pathologist needs an understanding of the organisms and agents that cause disease as well as an understanding of how plants grow and are affected by disease.
+Through college courses in botany, microbiology, crop science, soil science, ecology, genetics, biochemistry, molecular biology, and physiology, students receive the necessary background for exciting careers in plant pathology.
+Most take advanced college training for master's and doctoral degrees.
+Plant pathologists are employed by colleges/universities, state or federal government, industry, international institutes.

 The expanding interest in the quality of our global environment and increasing global demand for high-quality food, fiber, tree and ornamental plants provides many opportunities for plant pathologists.
 These professionals often are sought by government and nonprofit organizations and corporations to participate in teams of specialists addressing international agricultural development.
 Such employment may be on a continuing or a consulting basis.

 Visit our Professional Development Center to learn more about launching a career in plant pathology.